 If stereotyping on the basis of ethnicity is in violation of international law, what is the reason why so many Nigerian migrants are facing the risk of expulsion?
 Nigerian criminal organisations exist in Italy, and there are fears that the new arrivals may join these “fraternities”.
 The main organisations based here are known as Eiye and Black Axe, criminal networks that resemble the gangs of the Camorra with little hierarchy and a very fluid style of management.
 Their chief operations include trafficking in women and drug dealing.
 Sometimes, as in the case of the market area in Palermo, they are on the streets selling drugs which were previously dealt by Italian crime gangs and are part of a system.
 While stereotyping on the basis of ethnicity runs contrary to international law, it is a fact that the context of the Nigerian diaspora in Italy has made law enforcement agencies and authorities deeply suspicious.
 And this is why Nigerians are still at the top of the list for deportations.

-Translation by Francesco Graziosi, proof-reading by Alexander Booth.
+Translation by Francesco Graziosi, proof-reading by Alex Booth.